fieldtrip/website/tutorial/headmodel_eeg_fem.md

 In this step, the voxels of the anatomical MRI are segmented (i.e. separated) into the five different tissue types: scalp, skull, csf (cerebro-spinal fluid), gray and white matter.
 These latest three tissues belong to the brain.
 The function **[ft_volumesegment](/reference/ft_volumesegment)** will produce the required output.
 You can read more about how the tissue-types are represented in the output of this function in this [FAQ](/faq/how_is_the_segmentation_defined).
 The segmentation should contain a binary representation of 5 tissue types which do not overlap.

 {% include markup/warning %}
 Note that the segmentation is quite time consuming (~15mins) and if you want you can load the result and skip ahead to the next step.
-You can download the segmented MRI of this tutorial data from the from the [ftp server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/headmodel_fem/segmentedmri.mat) (segmentedmri.mat).
+You can download the segmented MRI of this tutorial data from the from the [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/headmodel_fem/segmentedmri.mat) (segmentedmri.mat).
 {% include markup/end %}

     cfg           = [];